 Sundowning.
 Sundowner’s Syndrome.
 Sundowners.
 These commonly used terms all refer to the behaviors we often see in older persons in private homes, nursing facilities, assisted living facilities, memory care units, and hospitals.
 Caregivers, hospital staff, and long-term care facility staff see it in their daily work.
 While not a formally recognized psychiatric diagnosis, “sundowning” is a descriptive term, and is described as:

-Being the caregiver for one experiencing sundowning can be stressful and exhausting, caregivers can become sleep deprived.
+Being the caregiver for one experiencing sundowning can be stressful and exhausting, and caregivers can become sleep deprived.
 Behavioral and environmental approaches can be effective in lessening or even preventing some symptoms, and where appropriate should be used as the first line of intervention.

 Persons with Alzheimer’s or other dementias are thought to experience sundowning for a variety of reasons, including extreme fatigue, late day lighting, pain, vision problems, hunger or thirst, and depression.
 These are just a few of the possible causes, and when your loved one is sundowning, determine first what is bothering him or her.
 This will help you determine how to respond.